swiftlang/swift/README.md

   up until the "Building the project" section.
 After that, follow the instructions in the [Swift Toolchains](#swift-toolchains) section below.

+We also have an [FAQ](/docs/HowToGuides/FAQ.md) that answers common questions.

 [Getting Started guide]: /docs/HowToGuides/GettingStarted.md

 ### Swift Toolchains